gomdopi/react-custom-configuration/README.md

 ```

 ##### .babelrc
-- Create `.babelrc` under root like so:
+- Create `.babelrc` in root like so:
 ```
 {
   "presets": [